DestroyerDarkNess/ConsoleHost/README.md

 # ConsoleHost
-ConsoleHost control / Embeded Console in your Winform Proyect
+ConsoleHost control / Embed Console In Winform Project

 ## Introduction
 ControlHost allows you to enter a console as if it were a Winform control.